ValkyRiver/upgrademod/README.md

 • Custom music while in the "Choose an Upgrade" item (Music by ValkyRiver)

 ### Yet to be completed:
-• Do some test runs on the Level 2, Level 3, and Level 4 decks at various stakes
+• Do some test runs on the Level 2, Level 3, and Level 4 decks at various stakes.
+At the moment, the ante scaling on the other decks is a bit low, especially with upgrade items now in the game.

 ## Upgrade categories
 In this mod, the items in the Collection are split into 14 categories: